Image

 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-The outcome of an administrative hearing depends on your driving history in Creve Coeur and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Creve Coeur, MO and beyond:

-Securing a Limited Driving Privilege (Hardship License) in Creve Coeur, MO
+How to Get a Hardship License (Limited Driving Privilege) in Creve Coeur, MO

 The LDP application process in Missouri can be complex, but working with an experienced Creve Coeur, MO DWI attorney can help you regain your driving privileges as quickly as possible.

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why the Combs Waterkotte Creve Coeur, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why our Creve Coeur, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our Creve Coeur, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Creve Coeur, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Creve Coeur, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Creve Coeur, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Creve Coeur, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Creve Coeur, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Creve Coeur, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Creve Coeur, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Creve Coeur, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Creve Coeur, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.